visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 ## Voice and Language Options

 - Support for 30+ languages
-- Voice cloning for multiple languages and accets (paid plans)
+- Voice cloning for multiple languages and accents (paid plans)
 - Steps to clone voice:
   1. Go to https://makereels.ai/en/voice-cloning
   2. Record a sample of your voice